If you're diagnosed with thyroid cancer, you'll be assigned a care team, who will devise a treatment plan for you.

 After having thyroid surgery, a course of radioactive iodine treatment may be recommended.
 This will help destroy any remaining cancer cells in your body and prevent the cancer returning.

-If you are taking thyroid hormone replacement tablets, you will need to stop taking them for two to four weeks before having radioactive iodine treatment.
+If you're taking thyroid hormone replacement tablets, you'll need to stop taking them for two to four weeks before having radioactive iodine treatment.
 This is because they can interfere with the effectiveness of the iodine treatment.

-If it is thought that withdrawing your hormone replacement treatment could be particularly problematic, you may be given a medicine called recombinant human thyroid stimulating hormone (rhTSH).
+If withdrawing your hormone replacement treatment is problematic, you may be given a medicine called recombinant human thyroid stimulating hormone (rhTSH).
 This is given as an injection on two consecutive days.

 Radioactive iodine treatment involves swallowing radioactive iodine in either liquid or capsule form.
-The radiation contained in the iodine will travel up into your neck through your blood supply and destroy any cancerous cells.
+The radiation in the iodine travels up into your neck through your blood supply and destroys any cancerous cells.

 Side effects of radioactive iodine treatment are uncommon, but a small number of people may experience tightness, pain or swelling in their neck and may feel flushed (warm).
 These side effects usually pass within 24 hours.

 After treatment, you may have a dry mouth and notice a change in your taste.
-These symptoms usually disappear after a few weeks or months, although some people have an altered taste and dry mouth permanently.
+These symptoms usually disappear after a few weeks or months, although they can be permanent in some people.

-Following radioactive iodine treatment, you will need to stay in hospital for three to five days because the iodine will make your body slightly radioactive.
-As a precaution, you will need to stay in a single room, protected by lead sheets, so that hospital staff are not exposed to radiation.
+You'll need to stay in hospital for three to five days after the procedure because the iodine will make your body slightly radioactive.
+As a precaution, you'll need to stay in a single room protected by lead sheets so that hospital staff aren't exposed to radiation.

-You will not be able to have visitors during this time, and pregnant women and children will not be allowed to visit you while you are in hospital because they are more vulnerable to the effects of radiation.
-Hospital staff will also keep their contact with you to a minimum during this time.
+You won't be able to have visitors during this time and hospital staff will keep their contact with you to a minimum.

-Your bodily fluids, such as urine, will be slightly radioactive for three to five days after your treatment, so it is important that you flush the toilet every time you use it.
-Your sweat will also be radioactive so you should bath or shower every day.
+Your bodily fluids, such as urine, will also be slightly radioactive for three to five days after your treatment, so it's important that you flush the toilet every time you use it.
+Your sweat will be radioactive, too, so you should bathe or shower every day.

-Once the radioactive levels in your body have subsided, you will be allowed home.
+You'll be allowed home after the radioactive levels in your body have subsided.

-While having radioactive iodine treatment, you will need to eat a diet low in iodine.
-A diet rich in iodine may reduce the effectiveness of your treatment.
-It is recommended that you:
+While having radioactive iodine treatment, you'll need to eat a diet low in iodine.
+An iodine-rich diet may reduce the effectiveness of your treatment.
+It's recommended that you: